UEFA Youth League play-offs: Atlético, AZ, Dortmund, Dynamo Kyiv, Genk, Midtjylland, Sevilla, Žilina through to last 16

 Play-off winners: Atlético, AZ Alkmaar, Dortmund, Dynamo Kyiv, Genk, Midtjylland, Sevilla, Žilina

-The UEFA Youth League play-offs continue into the evening, with the winners joining the teams that finished top of the UEFA Champions League path groups in the round of 16.
+The UEFA Youth League play-off winners join the teams that finished top of the UEFA Champions League path groups in the round of 16.

 In the play-offs, the winners of the eight domestic champions path second-round ties are at home to the runners-up from the UEFA Champions League path group stage.